 Step 5.
 Apply the New Location: Click the “Confirm” or “Start” button in the desktop app.
 Your iPhone’s GPS will immediately update to the new map coordinates.
 All location-aware apps on your phone, from Maps to social media, will now believe you are in that new spot.

-To effectively manage your phone’s location, it helps to understand how it determines its position.
 Many people believe it relies solely on a GPS signal from satellites, but that is only part of the story.
 Modern smartphones use a sophisticated hybrid system called Assisted GPS (A-GPS) to provide fast and accurate location data.

 Here’s a critical piece of information many guides overlook: smartphone GPS positioning is determined by a combination of satellite signals, Wi-Fi networks, and cell towers.
 Because your phone uses multiple data sources to calculate coordinates, a proper GPS location changer must be able to influence the operating system’s final output.